ePaulo/Anki/README.md

 # Anki

-This was create for a Scrimba Student Session introducing the Anki flashcards app.
+This was created for a Scrimba Student Session introducing the Anki flashcards app.

 The GitHub repo will contain Anki flashcard decks